Chau-Nguyen-Developer/chau-stock-portfolio-tracker/README.md

 # chau-stock-portfolio-tracker
+#### One day with ChatGPT
-A simple cloud-deployed web app to track stock prices using Yahoo Finance API
+A simple cloud-deployed web app to track stock prices using Yahoo Finance API with the help of ChatGPT.